mplewis/coaxist/README.md

 <img src="docs/banner.jpg" alt="Coaxist" width="100%">

-Coaxist is a self-hosted system that makes it easy to start watching your favorite movies and TV shows on demand.
-Add content to your Plex watchlist and it will appear in your library in minutes.
+Coaxist is a self-hosted Docker container that makes it easy to watch your favorite movies and TV shows on demand.
+Connect to your Debrid provider, add content to your watchlist, and it appears in your Plex library in minutes.

 # Get Started